wowsoso/window_manager_plus/README.md

 `window->SetQuitOnClose(false);` is necessary to prevent the application from closing when the window is closed.

 If you want to close the App only when the main window is closed, you can set `window->SetQuitOnClose(true);` in the main window.
-The others called inside the `WindowManagerPluginSetWindowCreatedCallback` should be set to `false`.
+The others called inside the `WindowManagerPlusPluginSetWindowCreatedCallback` should be set to `false`.

 ### Usage